 Uniform Child-Custody Jurisdiction and Enforcement Act

-The state of Colorado also has a statute that specifically addresses the abduction of children from Colorado, as set forth in Article 13 of the Colorado Revised Statutes, entitled, “Uniform Child-Custody Jurisdiction and Enforcement Act.”
+Florida has a law that specifically addresses the abduction of children from the state.
 The significant portion of this law “provides for remedies to enforce interstate child custody and visitation determinations.”
-There are also provisions of Colorado law that address emergency custody situations and the enforcement of child custody orders entered in other states.
+There are also provisions of the law that address emergency custody situations and the enforcement of child custody orders entered in other states.
 Most of these situations involve a parent taking or removing a child from one state to another, in violation of a court order.

 When parents do not have any court orders entered to address parenting rights, visitation, decision making, or the other essential details necessary to protect parental rights, both parents must tread carefully.
 The lack of appropriate custody or visitation orders means that parents have not sought to obtain jurisdiction from any court to establish the kinds of orders that are essential.
-These orders are necessary when parents are going through a Divorce, Legal Separation, Allocation of Parental Responsibilities matter or Paternity case.
+These orders are necessary when parents are disputing their rights.
 Law Enforcement will seldom intervene in a parenting dispute, unless the police have a civil court order defining parental rights and a visitation schedule.
 Therefore, in the absence of a court order that describes the physical care of a child, both parents will have equal rights and the police will usually not interfere or dictate which parent has greater rights than the other.

 An abduction of a child usually occurs when a parent takes a child out of the state without consent of the other parent and/or in violation of a court order.
 Another way that abduction can occur is if the child is “wrongfully retained.”
 The wrongful retention of a child means that a parent is under orders to return a child to the other parent, and has failed to do so.
 A kidnapping is criminal law that requires the intervention of police.